chloealbright/DevHiveMind/Companies/Interview/CV.md

 Dear [Employer],

-I am writing to apply for the Full-Stack Engineer position at [Company].
-As a Full-Stack Engineer with experience in developing and maintaining web and mobile applications, I am confident that I would be a strong fit for this role.

-As a software engineer, I have learned to love the planning aspect of things, like creating data models & defining & mapping out the functionality almost like building a blueprint of your software.
-That is one of the reasons why considered myself more of a software carpenter with the aspiration of becoming a software architect.
+After researching [Company] and its commitment to [Company Value or Goal], I am eager to apply for the Full-Stack Engineer position.
+As a Full-Stack Engineer with experience in developing and maintaining web applications and support software engineer at different levels as BSA, I am confident that I would be a strong fit for this role because I love to strategize like I don't really consider myself a engineer I feel like more of a Software Carpenter the way see Software development is like your building a physical architecture but in the digital space.
+Like for example building data models & defining & mapping out the functionality almost like building a blueprint of your software that is why I eventually want to go from software  software architect,

-As a developer and avid gamer, I know that there are many levels to software development.
-Whenever I face new challenges like in a video game, the first thing I do is hit restart and try again until I beat that final boss.
 I always try to improve and make adjustments and sometimes change my approach until I reach my goal.
 That is why I feel like I am the best choice for this position because I’m highly motivated, skilled, and I follow the mantra “become better than you were yesterday.”

 ## Entry with Stats